Introduction

 Example:

-Leon, who has a strong Nigerian accent, tells his manager, David, that he feels upset and humiliated by a customer who continues to make derogatory remarks about Africans in his hearing.
+Leon, who has a strong Nigerian accent, tells his manager, David, that he feels upset and humiliated by a customer who continues to make derogatory remarks about Africans in his presnece.
 If David does nothing to try to stop this, he would be liable for racial harassment.
 This is an example of third-party harassment.

 Victimisation